CloudTestDrive/EventLabs/AppDev/container/glassfish_import.md

 Take the defaults in the deploy glassfish dialog and click "Deploy".

-The glassfish/server image should be downloaded and deployed to OCCS.
+The glassfish image should be downloaded and deployed to OCCS.

 ![](images/glassfish-deployed.png)